linjames0/jameslin.bio/markdown/research.md

 #### 1. Churn
 Academia has a systemic talent problem.
 Most labs only have one professor-level person because the tenure system incentivizes great researchers to leave the lab to start their own group.
 Graduate students are only there for certification, and they leave for other positions after.
 Funding is low so research techs and undergrads jump at opportunities in industry for higher pay.

-Because of this high level of churn, any given lab is often constrained by expertise.
+Because of the high level of churn, any given lab is often constrained by expertise.
 In industry, it's normal for people to stay at a single job for 10-20 years and in doing so they develop a deep domain expertise which is essential for hard technical breakthroughs.
-This is far more rare in academia, and you'll often be conversing with people who have only spent a year or two on their current project or even field.
-As a result, your ability to learn quickly on your own is essential because the experts are either inaccessible or nonexistent.
+This is far more rare in academia, and you'll often be conversing with people who have only spent a few years on their current project or even field.
+As a result, your ability to learn quickly on your own is essential because the experts for your specific problem are either inaccessible or nonexistent.

 #### 2. Competition
 Given the rate of talent turnover, collaboration with other research groups becomes all the more important.
 But here, too, there are incentive problems.
 It can be hard to initiate collaborations with labs in the same field because of the competitive politics  of publishing.
 Often, both groups are trying to publish first on similar discoveries.
 This causes a major conflict in authorship: who gets first author? second author? how do you split credit? which lab gets the patent? etc.